Metropolitan Special Constabulary: Grades

-Special Chief Inspector (S/CI) and Deputy Chief Officer (DCO) ranks were removed in 2016, but following the change to 12 BCUs the role of Special Chief Inspector was reinstated and in February 2022 the role of Special Deputy Chief Officer was reinstated.
+Special Chief Inspector (SCI) and Deputy Chief Officer (SDCO) ranks were removed in 2016, but following the change to 12 BCUs the role of Special Chief Inspector was reinstated and in February 2022 the role of Special Deputy Chief Officer was reinstated but remains unused.

 MSC ranks are not like-for-like equivalents to those of regular police ranks and are simply administrative grades.
 This means that for example, a Special Sergeant or Inspector does not have the same legal authority as a Police Sergeant or Inspector under various Acts that make reference to the ranks.
 MPS policy states that regular officers take primacy at operational incidents regardless of the grade of any MSC officers present.

 As with regular ranks, MSC grades can be held on an 'acting', 'temporary' or 'substantive' basis.

 Supervision & leadership

 Within the Metropolitan Police Service, the MSC falls within Frontline Policing (FP) with the special chief officer being a member of the 'Frontline Policing Chief Officers Group' (FLPCOG).
 The current chief officer is James W Deller.